pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-We can see that in *dataimpute* there are 0 missing values
+We can see that in *dataimpute* there are 0 missing values.

-With this new dataset we proceed to make an histogram of the total number of steps taken each day
+With this new dataset we proceed to make a histogram of the total number of steps taken each day.

 ```r